givingjar/blog.givingjar.org/_posts/2017-01-18-charity-spotlight-haven-house.md

 While at Haven House, families are responsible for finding their own permanent housing.
 Staff members hold daily check-ins to keep families on track and offer assistance when necessary.
 Residents are also expected to help with household chores during their stay.

 Once a family finds a new home, Haven House follows up with the family for up to a year.
-Non-food stamp items and other assistance is offered to the family during this critical period while they regain their self-sufficiency.
+Non-food stamp items and other assistance are offered to the family during this critical period while they regain their self-sufficiency.

 Angie compares Haven House's approach to a "gentle hug while being nudged out the door."